gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 <img src="/wp-content/uploads/github-pull-request.png" srcset="/wp-content/uploads/github-pull-request@2x.png" class="img-bordered img-responsive center">

-## Overview
+### Focus view

-The overview section will provide you with a summary of Pull Requests, Issues, and WIPs relevant to you for the repos grouped in your Workspace.
+The Focus View section will provide you with a summary of Pull Requests, Issues, and WIPs relevant to you for the repositories grouped in your Workspace.

 <img src="/wp-content/uploads/workspace-overview.png" class="img-bordered img-responsive center">